marine-ecologist/PNAS-ecology-AI-code/README.md

 Code, output, and `.bib` data files for Figure 1:

+![AI vs ecology publication trend, Web of Science 2010–2026](figures/Fig1_ai_ecology_pubtrend.png)

 Figure 1.
 Publication on trend in ecological studies with ar ficial intelligence (AI), based on Web of Science searches following Ryo (2023).
 The vertical dashed line marks the endpoint of the original 2011– 2022 dataset (Ryo 2023).
-Extending the search to 2026 shows that the number of ecological studies con nues to grow at a steady rate, while AI-related ecological studies have accelerated in the last decade at a rate exceeding exponen al growth.
+Extending the search to 2026 shows that the number of ecological studies continues to grow at a steady rate, while AI-related ecological studies have accelerated in the last decade at a rate exceeding exponential growth.

-![AI vs ecology publication trend, Web of Science 2010–2026](figures/Fig1_ai_ecology_pubtrend.png)

 ```{r eval=FALSE}
 # Publication trend in ecological studies with AI (Web of Science)